-The SENCo works in collaboration with the Head teacher and SEND Governor (or governing body?) to oversee, develop and maintain the school's SEND provision, in order to raise the achievement of and nurture the development of children with SEND.
+The SENCo works in collaboration with the Head teacher and SEND Governor to oversee, develop and maintain the school's SEND provision, in order to raise the achievement of and nurture the development of children with SEND.
 The SENCo primarily maintains a monitoring and advisory role.